 Training

-Positive reinforcement training methods work best for Great Pyrenees.
+Positive reinforcement training methods work best for the Great Pyrenees.
 If Great Pyrenees don’t get proper training, they can become uncontrollable.
 A 100+ pound dog that does not know how to behave can be a real problem.

 Exercise